ExtendRealityLtd/VRTK/DOCUMENTATION.md

  * **Highlight Button Two:** The colour to set the button two highlight colour to.
  * **Highlight System Menu:** The colour to set the system menu highlight colour to.
  * **Highlight Start Menu:** The colour to set the start menu highlight colour to.
+ * **Model Element Paths:** A collection of strings that determine the path to the controller model sub elements for identifying the model parts at runtime.
+If the paths are left empty they will default to the model element paths of the selected SDK Bridge.
+ * **Element Highlighter Overrides:** A collection of highlighter overrides for each controller model sub element.
+If no highlighter override is given then highlighter on the Controller game object is used.
  * **Controller Alias:** An optional GameObject to specify which controller to apply the script methods to.
 If this is left blank then this script is required to be placed on a Controller Alias GameObject.
  * **Model Container:** An optional GameObject to specifiy where the controller models are.
 If this is left blank then the Model Alias object will be used.